 Experts don't know what causes ureterocele and ureteral duplication.
 But some cases have occurred in siblings.
 This means a change in a gene may be a cause.

 Which children are at risk for ureterocele and ureteral duplication?

 These problems are much more common in girls than in boys.
 Girls often have a ureterocele in both ureters.
-In boys often only one ureter is affected.
+In boys often only 1 ureter is affected.
 They are also more common in whites compared to other races.

 What are the symptoms of ureterocele and ureteral duplication in a child?

 These conditions often don't cause symptoms.
 They are often first identified on a prenatal ultrasound.
-But in some children they may lead to urinary tract infections (UTIs) in the first few months of life and repeat infections later.
+But in some children, they may lead to urinary tract infections (UTIs) in the first few months of life and repeat infections later.
 UTIs can cause symptoms.